 All-purpose flour sits somewhere in between bread and cake or pastry flour.
-It is a mix of both hard and soft wheats which creates a flour with about 10.5% protein.
+It is a mix of both hard and soft wheats, which creates flour with about 10.5% protein.

 It is advisable to use a little less all-purpose flour in a cake recipe if cake flour is called for.

 Self-rising flour is a variety of all-purpose flour which has baking powder and salt added to it.
 This allows it to be used directly in cakes without the addition of salt or a leavening agent.

 It ensures that the baking powder is distributed evenly throughout the flour, avoiding the need to sift them together before adding the other ingredients.

 Baking powder deteriorates over time, so self-rising flour that is past its use-by date may have lost some of its potency.